 If a coordinator leaves the school /club then we must be notified immediatley and provided with the details of a new coordinator.
 Please note that grants will be temporarily suspended during times when there is no coordinator in place.
 This is a purely practical measure.

 All new coordinators will need to sign a new agreement form.

 Our Grants Officers will be more than happy to visit new coordinators and go through the scheme face to face to ensure that new coordinators feel comfortable with the management of the scheme going forward.

 Please visit our coordinator's page to download the agreement form relevant to your organisation.

 We would like to be paid by BACS – how do we do this?

-All your need to do is download our BACS form and send it into the Foundation.
+All your need to do is download a BACS for from our coordinators page and send it into the Foundation.

 Please note BACS forms need to be accompanied by an original bank statement.